 Cannelle arrives!
 Is noisy.
 So.
 Noisy.

 Afternoon appointment to set up bank account.
 Looking forward to having normal access to money.
 Fingers crossed.
-Tonight, dinner somewhere fun in the 15th arrondissement, to look for our favorite place in the neighborhood.
+Tonight, dinner somewhere fun in the 15th arrondissement, to look for our favorite place in our new neighborhood.

 And that’s my week!